 MetadataShow full item record

 Showing items related by title, author, creator and subject.

 Ozmer, Margaret (WETA-TV (Television station : Washington, D.C.)Blackwell Corporation (Washington D.C.)Georgetown University.
 School of Foreign ServiceSouth Carolina Educational Television Network, 1985-12-28)Margaret Ozmer and guests discuss U.S.-Soviet relations.

 Turner, L.; Smith, E.; Boyce, F.; Harris, V.; Brown, R.G.C.W.
 (1995-11)

 Smith, Hedrick (WETA-TV (Television station : Washington, D.C.)Blackwell Corporation (Washington D.C.)Georgetown University.
-School of Foreign ServiceSouth Carolina Educational Television Network, 1986-12-20)Examines the UN budget dispute that drove the UN to the verge of fiscal collapse.
+School of Foreign ServiceSouth Carolina Educational Television Network, 1986-12-13)Former Director of the CIA Stansfield Turner discusses the details and implications of the disastrous Iran-Contra affair.